arodri202/oci-rp-list-instances/README.md

 # Resource Principle Function for Returning the Instances of the Calling Compartment.

-  This function uses Resource Principles to securely receive information about the user's information from OCI and returns a list of all instances within the compartment that calls the function.
+  This function uses Resource Principals to securely receive information about the user's information from OCI and returns a list of all instances within the compartment that calls the function.

   Uses the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html) to create a client that receive user information when called in the OCI or a valid config file exists.